googleate/Supercar2/exampleSite/content/blog/ferrari-portofino.md

 description = "Rent Ferrari Portofino" image = "/images/ferrari-portofino-21-1.jpg"
 tags = ["Ferrari"]
-title = "Ferrari Portofino"
+title = "Ferrari Portofino (1500€)"
 type = "post"

 +++
-The Ferrari Portofino (2018) has a 3855cc gasoline engine with 8 cylinders located in V that reaches a maximum power of 600CV at 7500rpm and maximum torque of 760Nm at 3000-5250rpm.
+The Ferrari Portofino (2018) has a 3855cc gasoline engine with 8 cylinders located in V.

+Reaches a maximum power of 600CV at 7500rpm and maximum torque of 760Nm at 3000-5250rpm.
 Consequently, it is a mechanic with a specific power of 600CV, with direct injection nutrition.

 Label C